United States home front during World War II: Labor unions

 The experience of bargaining on a national basis, while restraining local unions from striking, also tended to accelerate the trend toward bureaucracy within the larger CIO unions.
 Some, such as the Steelworkers, had always been centralized organizations in which authority for major decisions resided at the top.
-The UAW, by contrast, had always been a more grassroots organization, but it also started to try to rein in its maverick local leadership during these years.
+The United Auto Workers (UAW), by contrast, had always been a more grassroots organization, but it also started to try to rein in its maverick local leadership during these years.

-The CIO also had to confront deep racial divides in its membership, particularly in the UAW plants in Detroit where white workers sometimes struck to protest the promotion of black workers to production jobs, but also in shipyards in Alabama, mass transit in Philadelphia, and steel plants in Baltimore.
-The CIO leadership, particularly those in further left unions such as the Packinghouse Workers, the UAW, the NMU, and the Transport Workers, undertook serious efforts to suppress hate strikes, to educate their membership, and to support the Roosevelt Administration's tentative efforts to remedy racial discrimination in war industries through the Fair Employment Practices Commission.
+The CIO also had to confront deep racial divides in its membership, particularly in the UAW plants in Detroit where white workers sometimes struck to protest the promotion of black workers to production jobs; but also in shipyards in Alabama, mass transit in Philadelphia, and steel plants in Baltimore.
+The CIO leadership, particularly those in further left unions such as the Packinghouse Workers, the UAW, the NMU, and the Transport Workers, undertook serious efforts to suppress hate strikes, to educate their membership, and to support the Roosevelt Administration's tentative efforts to remedy racial discrimination in war industries through the Fair Employment Practice Committee.
 Those unions contrasted their relatively bold attack on the problem with the AFL.

 The CIO unions were progressive in dealing with gender discrimination in the wartime industry, which now employed many more women workers in nontraditional jobs.
-Unions that had represented large numbers of women workers before the war, such as the UE (electrical workers) and the Food and Tobacco Workers, had fairly good records of fighting discrimination against women.
+Unions that had represented large numbers of women workers before the war, such as the United Electrical, Radio and Machine Workers of America (electrical equipment factory workers) and the Food and Tobacco Workers, had fairly good records of fighting discrimination against women.
 Most union leaders saw women as temporary wartime replacements for the men in the armed forces.
 The wages of these women needed to be kept high so that the veterans would get high wages.